kiko-serra/PFL_PROJECT2/README.md

 ## Conclusion

-The board game *Dan En Nacht* was successfully implemented in the SicStus Prolog 4.7 language.
+The board game *Ski Jumps* was successfully implemented in the SicStus Prolog 4.7 language.
 The game can be played Player vs Player, Player vs Computer or Computer vs Computer (with the same or different levels).

 One of the difficulties on the project was displaying an intuitive board in the SicStus terminal, which has a very limited set of characters and customization.
 This limits the game design, since it's hard to display black/white cells and black/red pieces at the same time.
 This issue was mitigated by using the characters 'B' and 'R', which isn't ideal.